Sedation Dentistry Plano, TX

 Sedation Dentistry Can Put You At Ease

 To give our patients as comfortable of an experience as possible, Dr. Jacob Grapevine offers three forms of dental sedation: nitrous oxide (or laughing gas), oral conscious sedation, and IV sedation.
-The goal of sedation dentistry is to relax you and increase your comfort level during your dental care visit.
+Sedation dentistry aims to relax you and increase your comfort level during your dental care visit.
 Dental sedation can enable anxious and fearful patients to maintain their dental health.
 This practice can also help them receive the dental treatment they need to restore oral health after time away from the dentist.

 Sedation dentistry, or “sleep dentistry”, is a series of anesthesia methods dentists use in oral care to reduce patients’ anxiety and discomfort during procedures.
 There are several different ways in which a dentist can administer sedation.
 All of which offer a specific set of advantages to potential patients.